For anyone in love with art and good food, Florence is a must-see European destination.

 - Piazzale Michelangelo.

 Bring wide lenses, if you want to capture the city’s beautiful architecture.
-Florence is a difficult city to photograph without a wide lens because the most interesting buildings are extremely close to each other, leaving you no room for a good perspective.
+Florence is a difficult city to photograph without a wide lens because the most interesting buildings are extremely close to each other, leaving you with no room for a good perspective.

 A second must-have is a tripod for night photos.
 Florence city center is gorgeous at night, the architectural complex around the Dome shines in the dark, so a tripod will help you a lot.
 I just bought a camera a few months ago, so all my photos from Florence are smartphone ones.
 Now I know I should have gotten one sooner for this trip.